tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 # Don’t Feel Their Pain, Label It

 - Good negotiators identify and influence emotions.
-They can precisely label those of others, and their own.
+They can precisely label those of others and their own.
 - Empathy is paying attention to another human being, asking what they are feeling, and making a commitment to understanding their world.
-- Tactical empathy is understanding the feelings and mindset of another in the moment and also hearing what is behind those feelings so you increase your influence in all the moments that follow.
+- Tactical empathy is understanding the feelings and mindset of another at the moment and also hearing what is behind those feelings so you increase your influence in all the moments that follow.
 It’s bringing our attention to both the emotional obstacles and the potential pathways to getting an agreement done.

 - Labeling is a way of validating someone’s emotion by acknowledging it.
 Give someone’s emotion a name and you show you identify with how that person feels.